dpaul73/alfred-myinstants/README.md

     - To add favorties, login to [Myinstants](http://www.myinstants.com) and add your favorite sounds.
     - By default the favorites are pulled from my favorites soundboard, to get your own favorites you must set the workflow environment variable `favorites` to your username.
 - `iboard {{query}}` - get list user specified favorites
-    - Works the same as `ifavs` except you supply the username in the query so you can see favorites for deifferent boards.
+    - Works the same as `ifavs` except you supply the username in the query so you can see favorites for different boards.
 - `irecent` - get 20 most recently played instants

 After you've used one of the above commands to get a list of instants you can do any of the following: